Lehavim: History

 Lehavim, originally called "Givat Lahav," covers an area of 2,525 dunams (2.5 km^{2}).
 It is one of Beersheba's three satellite towns (the others are Omer and Meitar).
 Most of the inhabitants commute to Beersheba for work.
 Lehavim is an upper-middle class community of detached homes surrounded by palm trees and gardens.
 As of 2017, it received the highest ranking on the Israeli Socio-Economic Index (10 out of 10) according to the Israel Central Bureau of Statistics along with only three other municipalities (Omer, Kfar Shmaryahu and Savyon).
 The town has a library, a country club, kindergartens, a school, two synagogues, and a commercial center.
 Lehavim achieved municipal status in 1988.

 Transportation

 Lehavim is located near the intersection of Highway 40 (Beersheba–Tel Aviv) and Highway 31 (Arad–Rahat), known as the Lehavim Junction.
 The Lod–Beersheba railway line passes through this crossing.
 The Lehavim–Rahat railway station, inaugurated in 2007 on the western side of Lehavim, and its proximity to Highway 6, have served as an economic catalyst.

+Voting Patterns

+In the 2022 election, 64 percent of voters in Lehavim voted for the parties of the center-left coalition led by Yair Lapid, while 32 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu and 2 percent voted for the Arab parties.